 How long before I can get back to mild sports and other activities?

 Again, recovery time will vary, but this can typically happen as soon as three to four months after surgery.
 It really depends on what the activity is.
 Doubles tennis might take longer to get back to compared to something like golf.
-Unfortunately, many orthopedic surgeons don’t encourage running after a total knee replacement due to the stress and impact it puts on the joint which can wear out the implant over time.
+Unfortunately, many orthopedic surgeons don’t encourage running after a total knee replacement due to the stress and impact it puts on the joint that can wear out the implant over time.
 Walking and hiking are typically better options for total knee replacement patients.

 Will my leg be longer or straighter after surgery?